 - In Bexar County, Texas, Sheriff Javier Salazar released a COVID-19 mitigation plan that includes encouraging the use of cite and release and “filing non-violent offenses at large,” rather than locking more people up during this pandemic.
 (March 14)

-- Baltimore, Maryland State’s Attorney Marilyn Mosby will dismiss pending criminal charges against anyone arrested for drug offenses, trespassing, and minor traffic offenses, among other nonviolent offenses.
+- Baltimore, Maryland State’s Attorney Marilyn Mosby dismissed pending criminal charges against anyone arrested for drug offenses, trespassing, and minor traffic offenses, among other nonviolent offenses.
 (March 18)

 Eliminating medical co-pays

-In most states, incarcerated people are expected to pay $2-$5 co-pays for physician visits, medications, and testing.
+In most states, incarcerated people are expected to pay $2-$5 co-pays for physician visits, medications, and testing in prisons.
 Because incarcerated people typically earn 14 to 63 cents per hour, these charges are the equivalent of charging a free-world worker $200 or $500 for a medical visit.
 The result is to discourage medical treatment and to put public health at risk.
-In 2019, some states recognized the harm and eliminated these co-pays.
+In 2019, some states recognized the harm and eliminated these co-pays in prisons.
 We’re tracking how states are responding to the COVID-19 pandemic:

-Table created March 13, 2020 and last updated: March 27, 2020.
+Table created March 13, 2020 and last updated: June 1, 2020.
 We welcome updates from states that have revised their policies.
-States can contact us at firstname.lastname@example.org.
+States can contact us at email@example.com. *The Delaware Department of Corrections has not changed their co-pay policy.
+According to the DOC’s co-pay policy dated December 2019, there are no copays for “diagnostic and treatment of contagious/communicable diseases.”
+The Delaware DOC has confirmed that this includes diagnosis and treatment of COVID-19.